These Ansible roles are simple in style and work well together on many distributions and many Ansible version.

 A weekly test to verify if roles work well together.

 A monthly test to see of the role still works on the current distributions.
 Some roles contain a version that requires frequent changes and tests.
+To better understand what distributions and their versions are tested, have a look at the relations page.

 Most roles have a “soft dependency” described in